JonHoyle.com Mirror of MacCompanion

 In this economy.

 I don't think a "wow" is out of order here.
 Pretty amazing.
-During this same period, income for other usually profitable companies took nose dives, including Microsoft's 11% loss, and Google's unbelievable 68% drop (each now planning significant employee reductions).
+During this same period, results from other (usually profitable) companies took nose dives, including Microsoft's 11% net income drop, and Google's unbelievable 68% decline in profits (each now planning significant employee reductions).
 But not Apple.
 (At least not so far.)
-For this reason, software programmers who hook their wagons to Apple's ship are going to find themselves is a relatively better position.
+For this reason, software programmers who hook their wagons to Apple's ship are going to find themselves in a relatively better position.

 Comparison to '92/'93

-And although the unemployment may grow even higher before it's over, any assumptions of that kind are speculation.
-So I remain skeptical of the doom and gloom this early in advance, particularly due to the political motivations that are involved (from both Democrats and Republicans).
+And although the unemployment may grow higher than it is now, any assumptions of the extreme kind are pure speculation.
+So I remain skeptical of the doom and gloom being spoken of, this early in the game, particularly due to the political motivations that are involved (from both Democrats and Republicans).

 Sub-8% recessions are not uncommon through much of our history.
-The Bureau's web site data goes back only as far as 1948, but in just that time we have had four such recessions in which unemployment exceeded 7% but whose peak never hit 8%.
+The Bureau's web site data goes back only as far as 1948, but in just that time period alone, we have had four such recessions in which unemployment exceeded 7%, yet whose peak never even hit 8%.
 Only twice in the past 60 years has a recession occurred with a greater than 8% unemployment rate: the '75/76 recession (which peaked at 9.0%), and the '82/83 recession peaking at a whopping 10.8%.

-Thus, comparisons with 1992 seems more appropriate for the current recession (at this juncture anyway).
+Thus, comparisons with 1992 seems more appropriate for the current recession (at least at this juncture).

-Having acknowledged all this though, the recession in the 90's is substantially different for you readers in one important way: software developers were not affected by it.
-Fifteen years ago the need for programmers remained at an all-time high, and there was effectively no recession for them.
+Having acknowledged all this though, even the recession of the 90's is substantially different (as far as you readers are concerned) in one important way: software developers were not affected by the 1992 recession.
+15 years ago, the need for software engineers remained at an all-time high, and there was effectively no recession for them, or for any of those working in that industry.

-I can speak to this personally, as I was interviewing during this period and found I had my pickings of offers from which to choose.
-Similarities between then and now exist for auto manufacturers, skilled and unskilled labor, and other such groups.
-However, tech jobs remained secure then, since the economic pressure at the time came from Mexico and Japan.
-Today, it is from China and India, and software people are now feeling the pinch.
+I can speak to this personally, as I was interviewing for Macintosh software engineering roles at various companies during this time, and found I had my pickings of offers from which to choose.
+Of course, similarities between then and now still exist for auto manufacturers, various skilled and unskilled labor, and many other professions.
+But tech jobs remained fairly secure during the 90's.
+Part of the reason for this was that in the 1990's, economic pressure was coming from from Mexico and Japan.
+In 2009, it is from China and India, where today there exists much stronger software engineering competition.

 "But I already have a job, so I'm not worried."

 I wonder how many people who expressed this sentiment ended up out of work a year later.
 And even if your job is truly safe, there are side-effects to a down economy that make it in your best interest to remain marketable.
-One casualty of bad economic times is the reduction, if not elimination, of raises.
+One casualty of bad economic times is the reduction (if not the elimination) of raises.
 When corporate money gets tight, raises go out only to those mission critical people that the company can't afford to lose.
 And if you are not one of these people, your income gets stifled.

-Worse, you risk the prospect of losing your job to such a person.
+Worse, you risk the prospect of losing your job to such a person increases.

 Fortunately (as mentioned earlier), being a Macintosh developer already puts you in a better category.
 Typically, Mac developers are hired only by those businesses that deliver product to Mac users.
 As long as your business is not phasing out its Macintosh offerings, it is going to continue to need at least some Mac developers.
 If that is the case, then your job is vulnerable only on these two counts: